“Labyrinth of Forms: Women and Abstraction, 1930-1950” at the Sonoma Valley Museum of Art

 “Labyrinth of Forms,” ed.
 3/20, 1945, softground etching and aquatint on paper, 14 ¼ x 18 ½ in. © 2023 Emily Mason | Alice Trumbull Mason Foundation/ARS.

-“Labyrinth of Forms: Women and Abstraction 1930-1950,” organized by the Whitney Museum of American Art, is on view now at the Sonoma Valley Museum of Art.
+Organized by the Whitney Museum of American Art, “Labyrinth of Forms: Women and Abstraction, 1930-1950,” is on view now at the Sonoma Valley Museum of Art, May 13 – September 3, 2023.

 For more information, please visit SVMA.org.